vasilyl1/social-network-api/README.md

 Please refer to the video below which demonstrates the use of API (Insomnia tool has been used to correctly demonstrate GET, POST, PUT and DELETE requests):

 https://watch.screencastify.com/v/YTie9yZ0CA4dzEw3l2qk

+## MongoDB_Schema

+User

+username :String :Unique :Required :Trimmed email :String :Required :Unique thoughts :Array of _id values referencing the Thought model friends :Array of _id values referencing the User model (self-reference) Virtual called friendCount that retrieves the length of the user's friends array field on query.

+Thought

+thoughtText :String :Required :between 1 and 280 characters createdAt :Date :default value to the current timestamp username (the user that created this thought) :String :Required reactions (these are like replies) :array of nested documents created with the reactionSchema Virtual called reactionCount that retrieves the length of the thought's reactions array field on query

+Reaction

+reactionId :Mongoose's ObjectId data type :default value is set to a new ObjectId reactionBody :String :Required :280 character maximum username :String :Required :createdAt
+Date :set default value to the current timestamp :getter method to format the timestamp on query

+Reaction is not a model, but used as the reaction field's subdocument schema in the Thought model.

+## API_Description

+### /api/users

+GET all users

+GET a single user by its _id and populated thought and friend data

+POST a new user:

+// example data
+{
+  "username": "lernantino",
+  "email": "lernantino@gmail.com"
+}

+PUT to update a user by its _id

+DELETE to remove user by its _id

+### /api/users/:userId/friends/:friendId

+POST to add a new friend to a user's friend list

+DELETE to remove a friend from a user's friend list

+### /api/thoughts

+GET to get all thoughts

+GET to get a single thought by its _id

+POST to create a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field)

+// example data
+{
+  "thoughtText": "Here's a cool thought...", "username": "lernantino",
+  "userId": "5edff358a0fcb779aa7b118b"
+}
+PUT to update a thought by its _id

+DELETE to remove a thought by its _id

+### /api/thoughts/:thoughtId/reactions

+POST to create a reaction stored in a single thought's reactions array field

+DELETE to pull and remove a reaction by the reaction's reactionId value

 ## Credits